-Throughout my creative work journey I have used words in many ways to express myself and to give others a platform to express themselves too.
+Throughout my creative work journey, I have used words in many ways to express myself and to give others a platform to express themselves too.
 So it is only right, that the way I try to express the emotional rollercoaster I’ve been on through the written word and creative means of poetry and creative prose.

 So some of the young people on the project were referred by Youth Offending Service, special education services when children have been taken out of mainstream school because of bad behaviour, identified as ‘at risk offending’ etc.

-At the end of the five days we had a sharing for parents and friends to attend where the young people performed their own songs they had written or displayed their mixing and scratching skills on the decks.
-Seeing all their parents smiling faces and their feelings of achievement and accomplishment was heartwarming!
+At the end of the five days, we had a sharing for parents and friends to attend where the young people performed their own songs they had written or displayed their mixing and scratching skills on the decks.
+Seeing all their parents smiling faces and their feelings of achievement and accomplishment were heartwarming!
 They all took home a CD with all their tracks on too.
-Obviously the practical side of the workshops were left to the professional, but of course I had a go at ‘trying’ to be ‘DJ Hels Bells’!
+Obviously the practical side of the workshops was left to the professional, but of course, I had a go at ‘trying’ to be ‘DJ Hels Bells’!